kubevault/website/content/docs/v2023.9.7/guides/secret-engines/mongodb/overview.md

 ## Generate MongoDB credentials

-Here, we are going to make a request to Vault for Elasticsearch credentials by creating `mongo-cred-rqst` SecretAccessRequest in `demo` namespace.
+Here, we are going to make a request to Vault for MongoDB credentials by creating `mongo-cred-rqst` SecretAccessRequest in `demo` namespace.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1